authumn/authumn-angular/docs/user/templates.md

 In order to support a good and decent out-of-the-box experience for Authumn Angular, there are standard components available for registration/login etc.

-While the ways of displaying login and registration fields are versatile.

-Some common components can be identified:
+While the ways of displaying login and registration fields are versatile, some common components can be identified:

- - login form
+ - login form `<authumn-login />`
- - registration form
+ - registration form `<authumn-registration />`
- - social buttons
+ - social buttons `<authumn-social />`

 In general you will not use this element directly but always embed them within a custom form or one of the prefab templates available.